assetgrid/assetgridapp/README.md

 1. **Import your data**.
 Currently we support CSV imports as well as manual entry.
 2. **Categorize and process your data**.
 At this point in time Assetgrid only supports assigning categories to transactions but in the future we plan on adding custom metadata and tags, so you can enrich your financial information with other data like receipts, notes, relations.
 You will then be able to use query and plot your financials by this information.

-    In the future we will implement automations, so that you can configure Assetgrid to automatically process your transactions.
+    Assetgrid supports automations, so you can configure it to automatically process your data.

 3. **Browse your data**.
 Assetgrid will have a powerful report tool that allows you to extract whatever information you want from your financial data.
 Currently we support some basic net worth/cash flow calculations, but in the future we will implement budgets and customizable reports.